nadrino/kotor-walkthrough/kotor/walkthrough/022_Taris.md

 - Talk to him - Win 5 matches in a row
   - Who are you?
   - Let's play.
-- Talk to the girl near the entrance (Christya)
+- Talk to the woman near the entrance (Christya)
   - 20 credits?
 That seems expensive for a couple of drinks.
   - Sorry, not interested.